billmclean/Julia_Lessons/markdown/lesson02.md

 We have seen

-* what counts as a valid name for Julia identifier;
+* what counts as a valid name for a Julia identifier;
 * how to assign a value to a variable and use the variable in an expression;
 * that, in the REPL, a semicolon at the end of an assigment suppresses the usual printing of the assigned value;